omrumcetin/magicmania/README.md

-The game consist of multiple elements :
+The game consist of multiple elements : <br>
 I have created widget to able to activate lever in game.
 Here is the overview of game.
+Lever and door interaction can be done by any player.

 ![20220614_215142](https://user-images.githubusercontent.com/22418431/173666769-852bae8a-39c4-4367-a32e-2f779c246f7c.jpg)